yahir587/portfolio_starter/README.md

 - [ ] Update the title tags of all your new HTML files.

 - [ ] Link your CSS file to all of your HTML files.

+### Wrap

+- [ ] If you have finished early, move on to the Day 4 tasks.
+- [ ] Push your changes back to your GitHub repo!

+## Day 4

+### Reflection
+- [ ] Go back to the rubric/checklist in your project plan.
+Check off all the tasks you have completed so far.

 ### HTML